HypeCheck

 Absorption & Bioavailability

-Unknown — no oral bioavailability data exists in the provided studies.
-All research is focused on topical/cosmetic use.
+Unknown — no oral bioavailability data exists from the provided studies.
+It is a topical excipient, not designed for ingestion.

 Red Flags to Watch For